Skip to content

 Communication Decision Guides

-CTA review board success depends on making rapid, defensible decisions about how to spend your time and present your solution.
-This page provides decision flowcharts for the most critical communication and presentation choices.
+Review board success depends on making rapid, defensible decisions about time allocation and presentation strategy.
+The flowcharts below cover the key communication and presentation choices.

 How to use these guides

-Internalize the decision logic before the board.
-You will not have these charts during the exam, but having practiced the reasoning, you can make confident decisions under pressure and explain your rationale if challenged.
+Internalize this decision logic before the board.
+These charts will not be available during the exam, but having practiced the reasoning, you can make confident decisions under pressure and explain your rationale if challenged.

 1. How to Allocate 180 Minutes

-The 180-minute preparation phase is your most constrained resource.
-This flowchart helps you allocate time based on scenario complexity.
+The 180-minute preparation phase is the most constrained resource.
+This flowchart shows how to allocate time based on scenario complexity.

 Time Allocation Table